Stratifications of abelian categories: Brundan and Stroppel's -stratified categories

 $(2) \implies (3)$.
 Let $P (b) \in \AC$ be a projective indecomposable object.
 Suppose that every projective indecomposable, $P(b')$, in $\AC_{< \l}$ has a filtration by $\e$-standard objects, $\D_{\e} (b'')$, in which $\rho (b'') \geq \rho (b')$.
 In particular $i_* i^* P(b)$ has a filtration by $\e$-standard objects, $\D_{\e} (b')$, in which $\rho (b') \geq \rho (b)$.

 By Lemma \ref{2homologicalcorollary}, if the recollement (\ref{eStratProofRec}) is 2-homological then $P(b)$ fits into a short exact sequence

-If $j_*$ is exact then $j^* P (b)$ is projective (since $j^*$ is the left adjoint of an exact functor) and so $j_! j^* P (b)$ has a filtration by standard objects.
+If $j_*$ is exact then $j^* P (b)$ is projective (since $j^*$ is the left adjoint of an exact functor) and so $j_! j^* P (b)$ is a direct sum of standard objects.
 If $j_!$ is exact then $j_! j^* P (b)$ has a filtration by proper standard objects.

 In particular, in either case $\e (\l) = \pm$, $P(b)$ has a filtration by $\e$-standard objects, $\D_{\e} (b')$, in which $\rho (b') \geq \rho (b)$.
 The result follows by induction on $|\L|$.

 $(3) \implies (1)$.
 Brundan-Stroppel show that if $\AC$ is $\e$-stratified then $\AC$ has an $\e$-exact stratification \cite[Theorem 3.5]{BS18} and